 When I moved to Freiburg in 2001, I noticed that the Münsterbauverein (MBV, Minster Building Association) was not presented on the Internet.
 So, I built their first homepage, which was eventually replaced in 2012 by a more professional presentation by specialists.

-As remuneration, the MBV presented me with a slice of an original medieval pinnacle that I proudly exhibited on my balcony.
+As remuneration, the MBV presented me with a slice of an original medieval pinnacle, which I proudly displayed on my balcony.
+It is now integrated into Elisabet's and my tombstone.

-Last year, the MBV invited its members to become more financially active by reviving the medieval Münsterpfleger (Minster keeper or caretaker of the Minster).
+Last year, the MBV invited its members to become more financially active by reviving the medieval Münsterpfleger (Minster caretake).

 Eventually, I received a photo of my investiture as Münsterpfleger.
 Red Baron is wearing too small a cape that was only available for photo shooting.
 The picture was taken on the fringe of the opening of an exhibition of gargoyles from the Minster church.